Ask a COVID-19 Question

 Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes

 - AII arriving passengers into the Republic of Malawi shall be required to produce a negative SARS Cov-2 PCR test certificate obtained within 10 days prior to arrival in Malawi.
 Any passenger without the said certificate will be denied entry.
-All arriving passengers will be required to proceed on self-quarantine for l4 days during the time they will be followed up by Health Authorities.
+All arriving passengers will be asked to self-monitor for l4 days after which they will be followed up by Health Authorities.

 - Arriving passengers may be required to provide samples for Covid-I9 testing.
 Samples will be collected at the airport and test results will be communicated to the concerned within 48 hours.